 In addition to physical risks, stricter legislation is shaping the operating environment for businesses.
-Governments and organizations are putting more regulations in places both on national and global levels.
+Governments and organizations are putting more regulations in place both on national and global levels.
 Meeting the requirements of the legislation will require companies to invest and change their practices.

 With this in mind, responsible investing – especially taking environmental considerations into account as part of investment decisions – has increased.
-More and more investors want to put their money in environmentally friendly investments.
+More and more investors want to put their money into environmentally friendly investments.
 Increased demand is therefore driving companies towards greener solutions.

 In other words, the world around us and businesses is changing.
 Therefore, it is also good for an investor to take climate issues into account when making investment decisions.

 If you are an index fund investor, you’ll find plenty of choices to choose from.
 Almost all investing platforms have their own ESG funds nowadays.
 It’s worth noting that different environmental funds take climate issues into account in different ways.
 Some funds invest in companies that are either the best in their field when it comes to environmental matters or takes an active part in work against climate change.
 Whereas other funds might just have climate factors as a consideration.